ngoclethidoan/SITK24_CS206V_OOP_Cinema-Cong-Tin-Ngoc-/README.md

 # 📌 Notes

-* Developed for educational purposes.
+* This project was developed for educational purposes.
-* Some features may still be under improvement.
+* Some features may still be under further improvement.
-* Best opened using NetBeans IDE.
+* The project is recommended to be opened using NetBeans IDE.

 ---

-# ❤️ Thank You
+# ❤️ Acknowledgements

-Thank you for checking out our Cinema Management System project!
+Thank you for taking the time to review our Cinema Management System project.